Canopy seed bank: Serotiny

-Canopy seed bank is often associated with serotinous species.
-The ability of some plant species to retain seeds in protective structures and delay the release of mature seeds is known as serotiny.These plant species can store seeds in closed fruits or cones for days to decades until environmental changes are triggered during events such as wildfires and proper growing conditions.
-After a year or two, the widely dispersed seed starts the germination process and regeneration of species affected in the disturbed areas.These plant species are often found in fire-prone environments such as Proteaceae species in Australiadioecious species in South Africaand Pine species in the US.
+Canopy seed banks are often associated with serotinous species.
+The ability of some plant species to retain seeds in protective structures and delay the release of mature seeds is known as serotiny.
+These plant species can store seeds in closed fruits or cones for days to decades until environmental changes are triggered during events such as wildfires and proper growing conditions.
+After a year or two, the widely dispersed seed starts the germination process and regeneration of species affected in the disturbed areas.
+These plant species are often found in fire-prone environments such as those of Proteaceae species in Australia, dioecious species in South Africa and pine species in the US.

 The serotiny levels of species found in specific locations are related to the fire history of those areas as fire is one the most common disturbances faced by plants.
 These plant species can retain seeds within their canopy for extended periods, eventually leading to the formation of canopy seed banks.
 Other factors aside from fire disturbances that affect the serotiny levels in plant species include the age of plants, soil quality, environmental stress and season changes in the environment.